The computer revolution is nearing its end.

 That’s all great — as I’m sure it keeps your computer secure — but that also means it keeps your computer secure from you, because there’s no way you can possibly remember all of that.
 So you have to write down your password on a Post-It note and leave it permanently affixed to your computer — all of which kind of undermines the whole point of having a password in the first place, correct?

-Truthfully, it’s lucky we are able to use computers to accomplish anything at all, instead of just sitting around staring blankly at our screens, trying to remember how many ampersands appear in our login passwords.
+Truthfully, it’s lucky we are able to use computers to accomplish anything at all, instead of just sitting around staring blankly at our screen, trying to remember how many ampersands appear in our login password.

 By the way — this likely will be my final column for a few months — my password changes tomorrow and it’s going to take me some time to learn the new one.

-Troy’s very own David Fong appears on Thursdays in Miami Valley Today.
-Contact him at firstname.lastname@example.org; follow him on Twitter @thefong
+Troy’s very own David Fong appears on Thursdays in the Troy Daily News.
+Contact him at email@example.com; follow him on Twitter @thefong